abisheksapkota-spec/COIT11223-portfolio/e-portfolio-1-Artificial-Intelligence.md

 ---

-## Artefact 1-What is Artificial Intelligence?
+## Artefact 1: What is Artificial Intelligence?

 ### 📝 Summary of the Artefact
 According to the video *What Is AI?
 How Artificial Intelligence Is Changing Everything* (2025), the typical ANI/AGI/ASI artificial intelligence classification system indicates that artificial narrow intelligence is limited to the function which it is created for and cannot go beyond its training area, it performs one particular function, for example, an AI which can detect cancerous tumors, but cannot drive a car.
 While artificial general intelligence has not been realized yet, it would be capable of performing multiple tasks the way humans do, through logical reasoning, ability to learn and solve problems.
 Artificial super-intelligence is the most abstract level of intelligence system, referring to an entity which possesses self-awareness and allows it to operate free from human influences.